top of page

 The Mandated Teacher points to

-the guiding standard of virtue through self-discipline and right conduct.
+the guiding standard of virtue in self-discipline and right conduct.

 The Mandated Teacher points to